English

 How many entrances are there at Tokyo Skytree?

-Tokyo Skytree has two primary entrances: (a) The East Entrance (b) The South Entrance
+Tokyo Skytree has two primary entrances, the East Entrance and the South Entrance.

 Can you take photos inside Tokyo Skytree?